MyTMRS Privacy & Security

 - Administer your account

-- Provide the services you have requested
+- Provide the services you have requested or are entitled to

 - Process applications and transactions

 - Recognize you when you return to our website

 - Maintain your web session while you browse

 - Monitor website usage and topics of interest